rajeevchandra/LangChain-Learning-Series/README.md

 LangChain is a powerful, open-source software development framework designed to help developers build applications with large language models (LLMs).
 Rather than just using an LLM to generate a single response, LangChain makes it possible to create complex, multi-step applications by "chaining" together different components.

+Think of it as a toolkit that provides all the building blocks you need to create sophisticated AI applications like:

+Chatbots that can hold long, contextual conversations.

+Question-answering systems that can pull information from your specific documents or a knowledge base.

+Document summarizers for long articles, reports, or emails.

+AI agents that can reason, make decisions, and use external tools like calculators or web search.

 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/973b2c1c-052a-40e1-afcd-8b4a7ce88ac0" />